- the acronym for the Institute of Public Administration Australia

 - Provide opportunities for professional development that bring together the latest in thought leadership and best practice

-- Build an engaged following of individuals and organisations from across all levels of government, academia, community and industry sectors across and across all levels from junior to senior roles and university students
+- Build an engaged following of individuals and organisations from across all levels of government, academia, community and industry sectors and across all levels from junior to senior roles and university students

 - Enhance the positive reputation of public administration and public purpose work.